bingfeng-zhang/bingfeng-zhang.github.io/_pages/about.md

 seismological techniques.
 With high-resolution subsurface images across multiple scales, I aim to gain insights for Earth's dynamic processes and provide scientific support for natural resource exploration.

-At present, I'm working on seismic tomographic imaging of circum-Tibet and African regions, and exploring dynamic processes that influence the generation of mineral deposits.
+At present, I'm working on the seismic tomographic imaging of circum-Tibet and African regions that have great mineral resource potentials, and exploring lithospheric dynamic processes that influence the generation of mineral deposits.

 As of Dec.
 2024, I have first-authored five papers in top-tier geoscience journals (e.g., NC, Geology, GRL).
 <a href="https://scholar.google.com/citations?hl=en&user=-Qts358AAAAJ"><img src="https://img.shields.io/endpoint?logo=Google%20Scholar&url=https%3A%2F%2Fcdn.jsdelivr.net%2Fgh%2Fbingfeng-zhang%2Fbingfeng-zhang.github.io@google-scholar-stats%2Fgs_data_shieldsio.json&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>

-Please feel free to get in touch if you require any assistance or if you're interested in academic collaboration.
+Please feel free to get in touch if you need anything or if you're interested in academic collaboration.
+My current email address is bingfeng.zhang@ntu.edu.sg

 # 🔥 News
 <!--